myanmar-economic-monitor

 Training and Support.
 The Lab will provide the Task Team team with training so they may tweak the methodology and continue updating the insights on their own.
 The Lab would be available for technical assistance, as needed.

-Nighttime lights are a common data source for measuring local economic activity.
+Limitations Nighttime lights are a common data source for measuring local economic activity.
 However, it is a proxy that is strongly—although imperfectly—correlated with measures of interest, such as population, local GDP, and wealth.
 Consequently, care must be taken in interpreting reasons for changes in lights.

-Compute.
+Estimated Resources Compute.
 Nighttime light analysis compute costs scale with the area of interest.

 Staff Hours.
 24 hours GG-level staff time

 II.B.
-Internet Connectivity Availability and Quality#
+Internet Connectivity Availability and Quality

-Topic
+Topic Description

-Ookla Speedtest Intelligence Data
+Data Sources Ookla Speedtest Intelligence Data

-1. Obtain Ookla baseline and most recent subnational data for internet quality through the Development Data Partnership.
+General Approach 1.
+Obtain Ookla baseline and most recent subnational data for internet quality through the Development Data Partnership.

 2. Identify areas where there is higher quality internet speed.

-Datasets.
+Outputs Datasets.
 All datasets used in the analysis will be documented and hosted on the World Bank Development Data Hub (for ease of sharing) and a project SharePoint (for the Task Team’s ease of use).

 Code and Documentation.
 All methods will be fully documented and reproducible, so that the analysis can be quickly updated by the Task Team as new data are available.